Industrial Truck and Tractor Operators

 Industrial Truck and Tractor Operators operate industrial trucks or tractors equipped to move materials around a warehouse, storage yard, factory, construction site, or similar location.

-Forklift Drivers with little to no experience tend to make between $21640 and $26040 while the more experienced ones make over $39600 per year.
+Industrial Truck and Tractor Operators with little to no experience tend to make between $24910 and $28710 while the more experienced ones can earn over $42360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Forklift Driver is to move to a higher paying state like AK.
-Right now, the highest paying states for Forklift Drivers are AK, DC, HI, WA and ND.
+One of the easiest ways to increase your salary as an Industrial Truck and Tractor Operator is to move to a higher paying state like AK.
+Right now, the highest paying states for Industrial Truck and Tractor Operators are AK, HI, DC, WA and NY.

-3 other factors that can increase your salary as A Forklift Driver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Industrial Truck and Tractor Operator is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Forklift Drivers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Industrial Truck and Tractor Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.